simonmichael/hledger/doc/SPEC-lots.md

 The latter needs to be configurable somehow, for different time periods.

-Eg in the US, tax rules require that before 2025, lots are tracked across all accounts, whereas after 2025, lots are tracked separately within each account.
+Eg in the US, tax rules require that before 2025, lots are tracked across all accounts, whereas from tax year 2025, lots are tracked separately within each account.

 ## Lot selectors